AmazedWonder/alx-system_engineering-devops/command_line_for_the_win/README.md

 Use the SFTP put command to upload the screenshots from your local machine to the sandbox environment.
 Confirm that the screenshots have been successfully transferred by checking the sandbox directory.
 Once the screenshots are transferred, you can proceed to push the screenshots to GitHub as mentioned in the initial requirements.

+Example:
+use ssh host@username, then input password  from ubuntu sandbox provided eg.
+$ ssh host@username
+this is to confirm your server is working. if it is, type exit to exit.
+then:
+$ sftp host@username
+sftp> ls
+sftp> cd /path/to/destination/directory e.g alx-system_engineering-devops/
+sftp> cd command_line_for_the_win/
+sftp> put /path/to/local/Pictures/0-first_9_tasks.jpg e.g /c/Users/hp/Pictures/0-first_9_tasks.jpg

 ###Tasks